- What towns do you deliver to?

 • When will I be billed for the oxygen?

 We will charge your credit card to reserve the oxygen machine.
 Payment is necessary to confirm your reservation.
+If you cancel 24 hours in advance, there is a full refund.

 • Will my insurance pay for the rental or purchase of this system?